Central Puget Sound Interstate 5 - Transit ridership

 On this page:

-Measures of public transit ridership on the I-5 corridor in the central Puget Sound region.
+Measures of public transit ridership on I-5 in the central Puget Sound region.

 Transit ridership

-WSDOT works with transit agencies in major urban areas throughout the state to collect data on the number of transit vehicles and passengers that pass specific points on select urban highway corridors, including the I-5 corridor in the central Puget Sound region.
+WSDOT works with transit agencies in major urban areas throughout the state to collect data on the number of transit vehicles and passengers that pass specific points on select urban highway corridors, including I-5 in the central Puget Sound region.
 WSDOT combines this data with its highway vehicle and person throughput data to produce the measures below.
-For more information on how WSDOT calculates vehicle and person throughput, see WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB).
+For more information on how WSDOT calculates vehicle and person throughput, refer to WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB).

-The chart below shows the average percentage of buses compared to all vehicles passing select points on the I-5 corridor in the central Puget Sound region, and the average percentage of bus riders compared to all highway users passing those points.
-Use the drop-down menus in the chart to see how these percentages vary by location, time of day, direction of travel and year.
+The chart below shows average percentage of buses compared to all vehicles passing select points on the I-5 in the central Puget Sound region, and the average percentage of bus riders compared to all highway users passing those points.
+Use the drop-down menus in the chart to show how these percentages vary by location, time of day, direction of travel and year.

 Source: WSDOT Public Transportation Division.